Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Summary Statistics and Covariates

+In this section we display summary statistics about the CPUMA-level datasets.
 The first two tables pertain to treatment assignment classifications.
 Table~\ref{tab:txassign} lists the states that are assigned to each group: the first two columns include the treatment states and control states in our primary analysis.
 The third column lists the treatment states for our sensitivity analysis that excludes ``early expansion'' states.
 The final column indicates states that were always excluded from the analysis.
 Table~\ref{tab:cpumasperstate} displays the total number of CPUMAs per state, as well as a column reiterating the state's treatment assignment and whether it was an early expansion state.

 The subsequent tables and figure display summary information about the expansion state data and the homogeneous and heterogeneous covariate adjustments detailed in Appendix~\ref{app:adjustmentdetails}.